You brood of vipers! Who warned you to flee from the coming wrath? (Luke 3:7)

 - there is lots of wrath coming – at least three and a half years’ worth; be scared, be very scared!

-None of these thoughts corresponds with what Jesus, John, or Paul said about the coming wrath.
-So what do you need to know about the wrath to come?
-At least three things:
+None of this corresponds with what Jesus, John, or Paul said about the coming wrath.

 - It’s coming